 To let a ureter heal after surgery.

-Your doctor will give you instructions to prepare for the procedure.
+Your healthcare provider will give you instructions to prepare for the procedure.
 X-rays or other imaging tests of your kidneys and ureters may be done beforehand.

-You receive medication to prevent pain and help you relax or sleep during the procedure.
+You receive medicine to prevent pain and help you relax or sleep during the procedure.
 Once this takes effect, the procedure starts.

 The doctor inserts a cystoscope (lighted instrument) through the urethra and into the bladder.
 This shows the opening to the ureter.